 Meet Our Team

 Nancy Treviño is a community organizer, trainer, and campaign strategist from Miami, FL.
-She is the Senior Campaign Manager of Presente.org –– the nation’s largest Latinx organizing group; advancing social justice with technology, media, and culture.
-Prior to her role at Presente.org, Nancy worked alongside dozens of grassroots community organizations across the U.S., collaborated with national and international human rights organizations, and continues providing strategic organizing, digital, and communications support to advance social justice movements.
+She is the associate director for network power at Alianza Americas, and helps leverage the organizing power of Presente.org –– the nation’s largest Latinx organizing group; advancing social justice with technology, media, and culture.
+Previously, Nancy worked alongside dozens of grassroots community organizations across the U.S., collaborated with national and international human rights organizations, and continues providing strategic organizing, digital, and communications support to advance social justice movements.
 She has trained dozens of activists across the country and has won multiple local and national human rights campaigns.

 Co-Founder, Senior Advisor